How to Manage Channel Partners to Maximize Sales Volume

 9. Consultants

-Channel consultants connect vendors, retailers, manufacturers and distributors to ensure the product reaches the customer as intended.
+Channel consultants connect vendors, retailers, manufacturers, and distributors to ensure the product reaches the customer as intended.
 Though channel consultants do not directly sell, they play an integral part in ensuring sales channels run smoothly.

-Want to start with a channel partner but unsure where to start?
-Use our tips below to get an idea of how you’ll structure and manage your strategy:
+For strategies to manage channel conflict and combat the challenges we went through earlier, use our tips below to get an idea of how you’ll structure and manage your strategy:

-1. Develop Co-Branded Assets & Templates
+4. Develop Co-Branded Marketing Materials & Templates

 You’re a team, so working as one makes sense.
 The best way to create alignment is to create templates that your partners can use to develop additional content and sales collateral.